FREQUENTLY ASKED QUESTIONS…

 is everyone eligible for a homebirth?

-No. Homebirth is for low-risk pregnancies.
+No. Homebirth is generally planned for low-risk pregnancies.

 Emily does regularly attend births that are considered high risk (breech, twins, and VBAC’s).
 However, it is within certain parameters, with safety measures and plans in place, plenty of honest informed consent, and several skilled and wise providers on the team to support.